 Security Guards are on duty at all times and will eject those who break the rules.

 No refunds.
-Tickets may be used on any one operational night within the current season.
+Tickets may be used on any one operational night within the current season, corresponding to ticket type.

 Frequently Asked Questions